 On July 18, 2013 NMFS proposed critical habitat for the loggerhead sea turtle NWA DPS within the Atlantic Ocean and the Gulf of Mexico.
 Specific areas proposed for designation include 36 occupied marine areas within the range of the NWA DPS.
 These areas contain one or a combination of nearshore reproductive habitat, winter area, breeding areas, and migratory corridors (78 FR 43005).
 The final rule (79 FR 39855) was published on July 10, 2014 and went into effect on August 11, 2014.
 A portion of the critical habitat area LOGG-N-19 is located within the proposed Project Area.
-Unit LOGG-N-19 contains nearshore reproductive habitat, constricted migratory corridor habitat, overlapping southern Florida breeding habitat, and overlapping nearshore reproductive habitat.
-The southern portion of the Florida concentrated breeding area and the southern Florida constricted migratory corridor waters starting at the

-Martin County/Palm Beach County line to the westernmost edge of the Marquesas Keys (82.17° W. long.), with the exception of the waters under the jurisdiction of NAS Key West.
+Unit LOGG-N-19 contains nearshore reproductive habitat, constricted migratory habitat, and breeding habitat.
+The unit contains the southern Florida constricted migratory corridor habitat, overlapping southern Florida breeding habitat, and overlapping nearshore reproductive habitat.
+The southern portion of the Florida concentrated breeding area and the southern Florida constricted migratory corridor are both located in the nearshore waters starting at the Martin County/Palm Beach County line to the westernmost edge of the Marquesas Keys (82.17° W. long.), with the exception of the waters under the jurisdiction of NAS Key West.
 The seaward border then follows the 200 m (0.12 mile) depth contour to the westernmost edge at the Marquesas Keys.
 The overlapping nearshore reproductive habitat within the proposed Project Area includes nearshore waters starting at the Martin County/Palm Beach County line to Hillsboro Inlet (crossing Jupiter, Lake Worth, Boynton, and Boca Raton Inlets) from the MHW line seaward 1.6 km (1.0 mile).